-Guidance Notes: Briefly summarise decisions reached, the services offered and/or provided to the ne child(ren) and fan nily, and ot her action take en.
+Guidance Notes: Briefly summarise decisions reached, the services offered and/or provided to the child(ren) and family, and other action taken.

-Name of childClass / T Tutor group. ------------------------ -------------- --
+Name of childClass / Tutor of aroup ------------------------------- -------

-Date Event - Names of family Outcome/Follow CFC/Meeting/Telephone member/professional up action Call/Email/Review involved. ы р 3 3 3 3 3 3 3 Cany Emany Neview mvorvea.
+Date Event - Names of family Outcome/Follow

+Date

+CFC/Meeting/Telephone member/professional up action

+Call/Email/Review involved.